hdunl/ModernStealthLauncher/README.md

 # ModernStealthLauncher

-MonoStealthLauncher is designed to inject managed assemblies into Mono-based processes.
+ModernStealthLauncher (aka.
+MonoStealthLauncher) is designed to inject managed assemblies into Mono-based processes.
 Currently, it is mainly built around **R.E.P.O.**, an indie C# Unity game, to load [DARK](https://github.com/peeberpoober/beta-d.a.r.k.-cheat) but may be extended to other games & platforms.
 The project is split into a native DLL injector (monoloader.dll) and a modern WPF GUI that manages releases and injection.

 ---